-- 1. Applications will be considered, and funds awarded, as established in the Guidelines through the end of this Solicitation Period, or until the funds available under this Solicitation have been exhausted. - 2.
+- Applications will be considered, and funds awarded, as established in the Guidelines through the end of this Solicitation Period, or until the funds available under this Solicitation have been exhausted. - 2.
 Subject to satisfaction of all other requirements, Match Awards will be disbursed in two Stages: - a.
-Stage 1 75% of the total Match Award will be disbursed upon proof of Phase I award, as described in the Guidelines.

-- b.
-Stage 2 25% of the total Match Award will be disbursed upon submission and acceptance of the Phase I report by the Federal SBIR/STTR Program agency described in the Application and acknowledgement of receipt by the agency of the Phase II proposal corresponding to the Phase I effort, as described in the Guidelines. - 3.
+Stage 1 75% of the total Match Award will be disbursed following proof of Phase I award, as described in the Guidelines. - b.
+Stage 2 25% of the total Match Award will be disbursed following application for a Stage 2 disbursement after submission and acceptance of the Phase I report by the Federal SBIR/STTR Program agency described in the Application and acknowledgement of receipt by that agency of the Phase II proposal corresponding to the Phase I effort, within the timeframe specified in the then-current Guidelines. - 3.
 So long as funds remain available, for each approved Application, Match Awards will be made in the amount of:

-100% of the Federal SBIR/STTR Program award amount, not to exceed \$100,000.
+50% of the Federal SBIR/STTR Program award amount, not to exceed \$50,000.